collective/ECLecture/Products/ECLecture/README.txt

 ------------------------

-If you are using `buildout`_ to manage your instance installing ECAssigmentBox is very simple.
+If you are using `buildout`_ to manage your instance installing ECLecture is very simple.
 You can install it by adding it to the eggs line for your instance::

   [instance]